KuwaitOfficial Name: State of Kuwait

 - Kuwait/Iraq border – north of Mutla’a Ridge

-Crime: Criminal activity is low, but on the rise, particular along the Gulf Road, at shopping malls, hotels, and residential neighborhoods.
-Incidents include petty theft, car break-ins, and harassment/sexual assault of women traveling alone.
+Criminal activity is low, but on the rise, particular along the Gulf Road, at shopping malls, hotels, and residential neighborhoods.
+Incidents include petty theft, car break-ins, and harassment of or sexual assault on women traveling alone.

 For more information, see the Overseas Security Advisory Council’s Crime and Safety Report for Kuwait.